Zatouna

 Zatouna (Ζάτουνα) is a mountain village and a community in the municipal unit of Dimitsana, western Arcadia, Peloponnese, Greece.
 It is situated on a mountain slope at about 1000 m elevation, west of the river Lousios.
-In 2011 Zatouna had a population of 45 for the village and 71 for the community, which includes the nearby villages Markos and Vlongos.
+The community includes the nearby villages Markos and Vlongos.
 Zatouna is 2 km southwest of Dimitsana and 23 km northwest of Megalopoli.
 It is considered a traditional settlement.

 Population

 People

 Zatouna is the birthplace of Staikos Staikopoulos, who laid siege to the castle of Palamidi in 1821 while it was under Turkish control.
 The Greek composer Mikis Theodorakis was banished to the village in 1968 by the military junta.

 Famous Greek actor Mimis Fotopoulos (1913–1986) was born in Zatouna.